erik78se/charm-microsample/README.md

 The deployed snap is a flask webservice named [microsample].
 Here is the code for it. [microsample-flask-snap].
 The webservice is the development flask web-server and is a starting point for more production grade implementations.

 The snap runs on any linux distribution, which is one of the advantages with snaps.
-You could consider placing snaps in your IoT devices and deploy them with juju for automated tests and CI/CD pipelines.
+You could consider placing snaps in your edge devices, deploy them with juju for automated CI/CD pipelines.

 This charm is a "hooks only charm" (Learn about it in the [tutorial-a-tiny-hooks-charm]).
-The charm is lightweight in the sense that it doesn't pull in a full python environmet which is the case with reactive based charms.
+It is therefore lightweight and deploys super fast.

 # Stand alone usage
 To deploy this charm its as simple as